Things New Moms Need for Themselves

 I had a hard time staying awake in the middle of the night feeding my newborn.
 And I needed something to do besides watch TV.
 Get mom a book.
+How about the Harry Potter box set from Amazon?
+The Witcher, The Expanse Series, and the Dagger and Coin series are some of my favorites that nerdy moms will enjoy.
 She may appreciate something that’s not baby- related.

 If mom is breastfeeding, she’ll need to stay hydrated.
-I love this water bottle, it holds 32 ounces, seals completely so it won’t spill when I’m fumbling around for it in the dark, is dishwasher safe, and I love drinking out of a straw!
+I love this water bottle from Amazon, it holds 32 ounces, seals completely so it won’t spill when I’m fumbling around for it in the dark, is dishwasher safe, and I love drinking out of a straw!
 Speaking of which, what about a…

 Mom and dad will be up in the middle of the night to feed their baby and change diapers.
-A nerdy night light will keep them from tripping in the dark!
+A nerdy night light (click to see it on Amazon) will keep them from tripping in the dark!